soft9000/STDNOJ/README.md

 # STDNOJ
-The "Neat Odd Job" Library - also known as the "STDNOJ Namespace" is our traditional, cross-platform, C/C++ library.
+Originally registered on [2003-11-06](https://sourceforge.net/projects/stdnoj/), this "Neat Odd Job" Library - also known as the "STDNOJ Namespace" is our traditional, cross-platform, C/C++ library.

 My STDNOJ Namespace features over 600 classes for Web, RFC & File Management.